 A second look at those suicides

 The number of suicides in India is estimated to be about 175,000 per year (WHO), and the number of farmers committing suicide since the mid-1990s is about 10% of that number.
 In some states, farmer suicides accounted for as much as 15% of the total.
-(This is curious, since farmers are estimated to comprise about 24% of the population of India; they appear to be highly underrepresented among suicide victims.)
+(This in itself is curious, since farmers are estimated to comprise about 24% of the population of India; they appear to be highly underrepresented among suicide victims.)
 While any number of suicides is tragic, the distribution of these suicides suggests a different cause, not Bt cotton.
 The suicides occurred mainly in 5 of India’s 28 states.
 Some states with high agrarian suicide rates do not have cotton farmers, and suicides among farmers were virtually absent in 10 states in which cotton is an important crop.
 The areas of the country with high levels of farmer suicides do not correspond to those heavily planted in cotton.
 The agricultural economist Anoop Sadanandan (3) has investigated the factors related to the suicides, and has indeed found a correlation with financial stresses.
 But not related to Bt cotton or Monsanto, rather, to credit crises among farmers that are related to financial reforms.
-These state reforms made it more difficult for small farmers to obtain credit from banks and other institutions.
+These reforms were carried out in certain states, and made it more difficult for small farmers to obtain credit from banks and other institutions.
 As a result, they borrowed from private lenders, at exorbitant rates.
 According to this study, there were few suicides in states where farmers had good access to institutional credit and farm insurance.

 The New Yorker science writer Michael Specter went to India at the behest of Dr. Shiva to investigate the subject of suicides of farmers.
 In the resulting article (here) (Shiva’s response to Specter’s article is here), he heavily criticizes Shiva’s position.
 He noted that “Most farmers I met in Maharashtra seemed to know at least one person who had killed himself, however, and they all agreed on the reasons: there is almost no affordable credit, no social security, and no meaningful crop-insurance program.”
 Moreover, the Indian farmers he talked to said that before Bt cotton, they would have to spray frequently, and it would make them sick (actually it was the women who did most of the spraying).